Font Size

 2024 Approved by CMS $39,420,290

-This program is subject to six (6) quality measures for SFY 2023 and is to be monitored by UMMC.
-The SFY 2023 payment is 5% at-risk meaning if the target for each measure is not met, that pro-rata portion of the at-risk portion for that 5% of the payment will be subject to not being paid.
+This program is subject to six (6) quality measures for SFY 2025, which will be monitored by UMMC.
+Ten percent (10%) of the SFY 2025 payment is at-risk, meaning if the targets for any of the measures are not met, that portion of the at-risk payment will not be paid.
 The following are the quality measures for the MS MAPS program:

 1. Follow-Up After Hospitalization for Mental Illness – Adult (30-day)